 The Pennsylvania Department of Revenue will assess all licensees, including Presque Isle Downs, their proportionate share of amounts represented by the borrowings, which are in the aggregate amount of \$99.9 million, once the designated number of Pennsylvania's slot machine licensees is operational.
 On July 11, 2011, the PGCB issued an administrative order which established that payments associated with the \$63.8 million that was borrowed from the Property Tax Reserve Fund would commence on January 1, 2012.
 The repayment allocation between all current licensees is based upon equal weighting of (i) cumulative gross slot revenue since inception in relation to the combined cumulative gross slot revenue for all licensees and (ii) single year gross slot revenue (during the state's fiscal year ending June 30) in relation to the combined single year gross slot revenue for all licensees; and amounts paid each year will be adjusted annually based upon changes in the licensee's proportionate share of gross slot revenue.
-We have estimated that our total proportionate share of the aggregate \$63.8 million to be assessed to the gaming facilities will be \$4.1 million and will be paid quarterly over a ten-year period, which began effective January 1, 2012.
-For the \$36.1 million that was borrowed from the General Fund, payment is scheduled to begin after all fourteen licensees are operational.
-Although we cannot determine when payment will begin, we have considered a similar repayment model for the General Fund borrowings and estimated that our total proportionate share of the aggregate \$36.1 million to all fourteen gaming facilities will approximate between \$2.0 million and \$2.1 million.
+We have estimated that our total proportionate share of the aggregate \$63.8 million to be assessed to the gaming facilities will be \$4.1 million and will be paid quarterly over a ten-year period, which began after all fourteen licensees are operational.
+Although we cannot determine when payment will begin, we have considered a similar repayment model for the General Fund borrowings and estimated that our total proportionate share of the aggregate \$36.1 million to all fourteen gaming facilities will approximate between \$2.0 million and \$2.1 million, which has been accrued in the accompanying consolidated balance sheet at June 30, 2016 and December 31, 2015.

 The recorded estimate relative to the Property Tax Reserve Fund is subject to revision based upon future changes in the revenue assumptions utilized to develop the estimate.
-Our estimated total obligation at March 31, 2016 was \$4.1 million.
-The Company paid \$0.1 million for the three months ended March 31, 2016.
+Our estimated total obligation at June 30, 2016 and December 31, 2015, was \$4.1 million and \$4.3 million, respectively, of which the residual total amount, both current and long-term, of \$2.0 million and \$2.2 million at June 30, 2016 and December 31, 2015, respectively, are appropriately accrued in the accompanying consolidated balance sheet.
+The Company paid \$0.2 million for the six months ended June 30, 2016.